local-projects/rtls-protocol/c++/README.md

         .\vcpkg integrate install
         setx VCPKG "C:\dev\vcpkg" /M
         ```
+2. Install protobuf.
-2. In a Powershell window, navigate to the vcpkg directory (if not already there) and install the protobuf packages.
+    1. In a Powershell window, navigate to the vcpkg directory (if not already there) and install the protobuf packages.
         ```bash
         cd C:\dev\vcpkg
         .\vcpkg install protobuf protobuf:x64-windows
+        ```
+    2. If you would like to automatically link any vcpkg packages to c++ VS projects, then make vcpkg accessible system-wide with the following command.
+        ```bash
         .\vcpkg integrate install
+        ```
+    Sometimes, system-wide installation produces strange behaviors in Visual Studio projects.
+In those cases, it may be wise to forgoe this and manually include any headers, libs and dlls.
+Disabling system wide integration consists of the following command:
+        ```bash
+        .\vcpkg integrate remove
         ```

 ### Usage